Bird flu confirmed in Delhi, all 8 samples sent to Bhopal lab test positive

 The report of the test results arrived on Monday morning, he said.

+Seventeen more ducks were found dead at Sanjay Lake on Sunday, prompting authorities to declare it an "alert zone", DDA officials had said.

+Besides, the officials said, 91 crows have been found dead in 14 DDA parks in the last couple of days.

-Officials earlier said that around 50 crows had died in Central Park, Mayur Vihar Phase 3 in a span of three to four days.
+A few days ago, around 50 crows were found dead in Central Park, Mayur Vihar Phase 3, officials had said.

-A few samples were also sent to a lab in Jalandhar and their results are awaited, Singh said.
+Some samples were also sent to a lab in Jalandhar.
+Their results are awaited, Singh said.

+Three other recreational parks in Delhi -- Hauz Khas Park, Dwarka Sector 9 Park, Hastsal Park -- were closed on Saturday.

+Barring Hastsal Park and Sanjay Lake, other parks were reopened after disinfection on Sunday, the officials said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)